Why do neutrinos with different masses interfere and oscillate? Why are states with different masses but same energy coherent? Overcoming barrier between particle & condensed matter physics: Quantum mechanics missed at particle - condensed matter interface

 Neutrino oscillations cannot be produced by interference between two $\nu$ states with different masses if measurements on the nucleon-lepton system absorbing the $\nu$ can determine the $\nu$ mass.
-Neutrino oscillations are observed because the Heisenberg uncertainty principle prevents this determination of the $\nu$ mass.
+The nucleon is bound in a quantum-mechanical condensed matter system with well defined energy levels.
+Neutrino oscillations are observed because the nucleon final state is not a momentum state and the momentum spread prevents determination of the $\nu$ mass.
 An oscillation wave length cannot be measured unless the size of the detector is much smaller than the wave length of the oscillation to be measured.
-Heisenberg then tells us that this knowledge of the position of the detector nucleon produces an uncertainly in its momentum which prevents the use of momentum conservation in determining the neutrino mass.
-This uncertainty in position occurs in the laboratory system.
-However Heisenberg does not prevent the determination of the neutrino energy.
+This localization of the detector nucleon produces a momentum spread which prevents the use of momentum conservation in determining the neutrino mass.
+There is no energy spread because the transition occurs between discrete energy levels.
+This momentum spread without energy spread occurs only in the laboratory system.

 This uncertainty only in momentum and not in energy in the nucleon-lepton system is not relativistically covariant.
 Lorentz transformations are useless here because they boost the whole detector.
 Relativistic quantum field theory can provide a full description of the neutrino wave function incident on a detector.
-But it cannot describe which coherence properties of the wave function in the laboratory system remain in the nucleon-lepton system after $\nu$ absorption in the detector and which properties are destroyed by Heisenberg.
+But it cannot describe which coherence properties of the wave function in the laboratory system remain in the nucleon-lepton system after $\nu$ absorption in the detector.